carlosmonsivais123/dse_203_final/README.md

     * Ended up scraping 18,709 posts.
     * https://www.reddit.com/r/sandiego/
 5. Google Geocode API
     * This is a Google Cloud Service that we were using that is similar to their Google Maps.
-However we will be inputting partial addresess to get the exact latitude and longitude we will be using to plot the crimes.
+However we will be inputting partial address to get the exact latitude and longitude we will be using to plot the crimes.
     * https://developers.google.com/maps/documentation/geocoding/start
 6. Housing Data
     * Used chrome plugin webscraper.io for scraping [] realtor.com, it works in browser, streamlines web scraping.